dm2919/PSYC341/_pages/sensation-perception/object_perception.md

 Our knowledge of these properties means that when viewing an object or geon, we can perceive it from almost any angle.
 For example, when viewing a brick we will be able to see horizontal sets of parallel lines and vertical ones, and when considering where these points meet (co-termination) we are able to perceive the object.

-### A dark side of top-down perception: Bias, prejudice, and cultural factors

-In this chapter, you have learned that perception is a complex process.
-Built from sensations, but influenced by our own experiences, biases, prejudices, and cultures, perceptions can be very different from person to person.
-These top-down aspects of perception can have a dark side: Research suggests that implicit racial prejudice and stereotypes affect perception.
-For instance, several studies have demonstrated that non-Black participants identify weapons faster and are more likely to identify non-weapons as weapons when the image of the weapon is paired with the image of a Black person (e.g., Payne, Shimizu, & Jacoby, 2005).
-Similarly, White individuals’ decisions to shoot an armed target in a video game is made more quickly when the target is Black (Correll, Park, Judd, & Wittenbrink, 2002).

 ## Conclusion